lukeapage/node-markdown-spellcheck/readme.md

   peeling
 ```

-Where `speling` will be highlighted in red.
+Where `spelling` will be highlighted in red.

  * "Ignore" will ignore that word and not ask about it again in the current run.
 If you re-run the command again though, it will appear.
  * "Add to file ignores" will ignore the word in this file only.